MyHHR News Locations

 • Stock manipulation investigation (SEC).
 Represented a U.S. former publicly traded company, now owned by Mexican individuals, in connection with a SEC investigation into stock manipulation, and books and records violations

 • U.S. economic sanctions (OFAC).
-Advised a major Latin American pharmaceutical company in connection with the successful release of several million dollars in blocked funds
+Represented a major Latin American pharmaceutical company in connection with the successful release of several million dollars in blocked funds

 • U.S. economic sanctions (OFAC).
-Advised and represent a Mexican real estate company in connection with a request filed before OFAC
+Represented a Mexican real estate company in connection with a request filed before OFAC

 • Extradition proceedings (U.S.).
 Represented another former governor of a state in Mexico who was seeking political asylum in the U.S. and defending against an extradition request from Mexico based on several arrest warrants for embezzlement of public funds, corruption, racketeering and money laundering